-Raising the Dead — And A Few Questions — With Maria Callas' Hologram
+Raising The Dead — And A Few Questions — With Maria Callas' Hologram

 The irony couldn't have been more vivid when Maria Callas sang the words "The dead don't rise again from the grave," from Verdi's opera Macbeth, on stage Friday night at the Moss Arts Center in Blacksburg, Va.